-Regular flooding (see p.
-3 of Political and Social Relations) puts millions of rural residents at risk of illness from polluted groundwater and facilitates the spread of communicable diseases.
+Regular flooding (see Political and Social Relations) puts millions of rural residents at risk of illness from polluted groundwater and facilitates the spread of communicable diseases.
 Notably, about 12% of children under age 5 are underweight, a rate significantly higher than in the US (0.4%).
 Malnutrition disproportionately affects rural children.

-HIV/AIDS: About 250,000 people, or about 0.3% of the population, predominantly sex workers and drug users, are infected with HIV/AIDS.
+HIV/AIDS: About 250,000 people, or about 0.3% of the

+population, predominantly sex workers and drug users, are infected with HIV/AIDS.
 While the overall prevalence rate is low, cases of infection are rising.
-Since carriers and victims of HIV/AIDS suffer from severe discrimination and stigmatization within Vietnamese society, many cases go unreported.
+Since carriers and victims of HIV/AIDS suffer from severe discrimination and stigmatization within

+Vietnamese society, many cases go unreported.
-Agent Orange: Agent Orange, a chemical defoliant widely used by the US military during the Vietnam War (see p.
-20-21 of

-History and Myth), continues to contaminate certain areas and adversely affects residents' health.
+Agent Orange: Agent Orange, a chemical defoliant widely used by the US military during the Vietnam War (see History and Myth), continues to contaminate certain areas and adversely affects residents' health.
 Besides killing crops and other plants, Agent Orange contaminated soil and groundwater, leading to high rates of birth defects, stunted growth, and other medical issues.
 Despite efforts to clean contaminated areas and address the needs of victims, as many as 3 million Vietnamese continue to suffer from Agent Orange-related health issues.
-The US has provided aid to remediate Agent Orange contamination (see p.
-3-4 of Political and Social Relations).
+The US has provided aid to remediate Agent Orange contamination (see Political and Social Relations).